MichaelCurrin/next-quickstart/README.md

 - [.gitignore](/.gitignore) - the version in this template has been stripped out.
 - `README.md` - with just one line.

-This template project extends the base project with
+This template project extends the base project by adding:

 - GH Actions CI flow - [main.yml](/.github/workflows/main.yml)
-- linting (ESLint installed and configured).
+- Linting (ESLint installed and configured).
+    ```sh
+    $ npm install -D eslint eslint-plugin-react
+    $ # From Next 11, you get run errors and ESLint prompts to install this:
+    $ npm install -D slint-config-next
+    ```
-- docs (see below)
+- Docs (see below)

 ## Documentation